Eloy Jiménez Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in the league.

-- The Rangers' 4.20 team ERA ranks 16th across all MLB pitching staffs.
+- The Rangers' 4.17 team ERA ranks 16th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.